asval211/king_county_housing_data/README.md

 ## Overview

-For this project, you will use linear regression to model housing sales in King County, a northwestern county in Washington state.
+For this project, we used linear regression to model housing sales in King County, a northwestern county in Washington state.

 ## Business Problem